Dr. Joseph Ben Prestel

 European History, Middle Eastern History, Urban History

 Joseph Ben Prestel is Assistant Professor (wissenschaftlicher Mitarbeiter) of History at Freie Universität Berlin.
-He received his PhD in modern history from FU Berlin in April 2015.
-Before joining FU’s history department, he held a position as pre-doctoral researcher at the Center for the History of Emotions within Berlin’s Max Planck Institute for Human Development.
+He received his PhD from the same institution in April 2015.
+Before joining Freie Universität’s history department, he held a position at the Center for the History of Emotions within Berlin’s Max Planck Institute for Human Development.
 He has received fellowships from the Max Planck Society, the American University in Cairo, the University of Cambridge, and the Orient Institut Beirut.
 During the academic year 2018-19, he was a Fung Global Fellow at Princeton University.

-Joseph’s research and teaching focus on global and urban history as well as the histories of Europe and the Middle East during the nineteenth and twentieth centuries.
-His first monograph Emotional Cities: Debates on Urban Change in Berlin and Cairo, 1860-1910 (Oxford UP, 2017) is the co-winner of the Urban History Assocation's Best Book in Non-North American History Award, 2017-18.
+Joseph’s research and teaching focus on modern global and urban history with an emphasis on the entangled history of Europe and the Middle East.
+His first book Emotional Cities: Debates on Urban Change in Berlin and Cairo, 1860-1910 (Oxford UP, 2017) is the co-winner of the Urban History Assocation's Best Book in Non-North American History Award, 2017-18.
 In it, he examines the parallel rise of arguments about specifically urban emotions in Berlin and Cairo during the second half of the nineteenth century.
 An Arabic translation of the book is under contract.
 Joseph’s current research project analyzes the networks that connected Palestinians and the West German radical left between the late 1950s and the early 1980s.
-He is a co-founder of the Global Urban History Project and a co-editor of the Global Urban History Blog.
+He is a co-founder of the Global Urban History Project and a co-editor of the new Cambridge Elements in Global Urban History.

 Summer Semester 2018